leichunfeng/MVVMReactiveCocoa/README.md

 Now, GitBucket mainly include the following features:

-1. View owned and starred GitHub repositories.
+1. View Owned & Starred repos, repo's README and source code.
-2. View GitHub repository's `README` and source code.
+2. View Followers & Following, Follow & Unfollow user.
-3. View profile、give feedback, etc.
+3. Search repos, Star & Unstar repo.

-The features is little now, but I will add more utility features at the iterative development in the future, such as **explore**、**issues**、**search**, etc.
+The features is little now, but I will add more utility features at the iterative development in the future, such as **Activity**、**Gists**、**Issues**, etc.

 # Contribution

-If you want to make some contributions to the project or just want to build the project, please using the following command:
+If you want to make some contributions to this project or just want to build the project, please using the following command:

 ```
 git clone --recursive git@github.com:leichunfeng/MVVMReactiveCocoa.git